kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 Give Serverless users the ability to:
 - Separate configuration for Function deployments and build jobs.
-- Configure volume mounts for function subresources
+- Configure volume mounts for Function's subresources
 - Configure sidecars for function deployments (?)

 ### Goals